A time to make your own mark

 Using what you learn to serve the public good will soon become second nature.
 UNH creates a community among our faculty, students, and staff that allows you to fulfill your potential in ways you may have never imagined.
 That's the exciting thing about discovery - you never know where it's going to lead!

-Research areas at UNH
+Fields of Research at UNH

 Agriculture and biosciences research at UNH encompasses the study of living things from the large scale of farms, forests, lakes and fields to the microscopic scale of the processes in cells that make life possible.
 Much of it focuses on focuses on the unique needs and characteristics of New Hampshire.